diesdasdigital/kirby-meta-knight/README.md

 ],
 ```

+Please note:

+- Auto-generated canonical URLs will always be the `https://` version of any given page.
+- Do not enable `canonicalURLIncludesWWW` if your Kirby site is running on another subdomain.
-Keep in mind: A canonical URL that was manually entered in the SEO Tab will always override the auto-generated canonical URL of any given page.
+- A canonical URL that was manually entered in the SEO Tab will always override the auto-generated canonical URL of any given page.

 ---